k-seth/ClanRecruiting/README.md

 ### Known limitations

 - There is typically a short (1-2 seconds) delay between request and response.
 This is a learning exercise, so it isn't exactly perfectly optimized
 - Removing clans from the config file but not removing their historical ".txt" file will result in the whole clan being posted.
 Every.
 Single.
 Time.
-This will be fixed at some point
+This will be fixed at some point by adding some kind of cleaning check
+- With the addition of wotlabs urls, the bot now becomes subject to the risk of hitting the Discord message limit (2000 characters).
+At an average of 100 characters per player, only 20 can be given at once.
+It may be possible to split active and inactive players into different messages however to give a maximum of 40 (although it still will be lopsided)
 - Testing has not been super rigorous yet.
 There is likely bugs

 Default list of clans that are checked (Subject to name changes):